 One of the best things about this trail is just how well it’s marked and maintained.
 As long as you have a map with you denoting the different trail intersections, you should be fine.
 You just follow the orange colored blazes for the main trail.
 At times you’ll see several of them all in the same view on multiple trees going down the trail.

-There are also several side trails, and even dirt roads intersecting the main trail as well.
+There are also several side trails blazed in yellow, and even dirt roads intersecting the main trail as well.
 So if you decide you want to back out, or have an injury, you can hopefully get help and won’t be too far from a road.
-This make the trail really good for beginners!
+This makes the trail really good for beginners!

 One thing to note, is that the “Pinchot Trail” is not labeled as such on the trail signs you’ll come across.
 It’s actually made up out of a lot of smaller trails with different names.
 Be sure to follow a good map that has these old trail names labeled, and always follow the Orange Blazes.